 - Travelers from Low Risk and Medium Risk categories are free to explore Dominica; however, you must subject yourself to monitoring for the duration of your visit in addition to scheduled and unscheduled checks.

 - Travelers from the High-Risk category staying at Safe in Nature Certified Properties will be provided with a managed experience both on and off property:

-- On Property Managed Experience: Guests will be permitted to access services at the property and enjoy all property amenities in a safe manner.
+- On Property Managed Experience: Guests will be permitted to access services at the property and safely enjoy all property amenities.

 - Off-Property Managed Experience: Upon approval on-property and based on details of Action Plans for specific activities, guests will be permitted to travel from property to specific sites for water-based and land-based activities, within a travel bubble.
 See your property’s website for details on their Managed Experience.

 Are all sites opened to Visitors?

 The Division of Forestry, Wildlife & Parks wishes to inform visitors and the general public that the following ecotourism sites will be opened to visitors’ effective March 1, 2021, from 9:00 am to 5:00 pm daily:

 - Emerald Pool

 - Middleham Falls

 - Cabrits National Park

 - Syndicate Nature Trail